Monday, 23 December 2024

 Rising safety concerns

 Safety issues at OpenAI are becoming more frequent.
 Current and former employees have signed an open letter demanding better safety and transparency practices.
 This comes shortly after the safety team was dissolved following the departure of cofounder Ilya Sutskever.
-Additionally, Jan Leike, a key OpenAI researcher, resigned, stating that “safety and processes have taken a backseat to shiny products” at the company.
+Additionally, Jan Leike, a key OpenAI researcher, resigned, stating that “safety culture and processes have taken a backseat to shiny products” at the company.

 Safety is a core principle for OpenAI.
 The company’s charter includes a clause that pledges to assist other organisations in advancing safety if a competitor achieves AGI (artificial general intelligence).
 Despite claiming dedication to solving safety problems in its complex system, OpenAI has faced criticism for prioritising other aspects over safety.